-- Can I use reusable piping bags?
-Please!
+Yes please!
 I generally avoid piping because I hate throwing away the plastic bags.
 But this looks like a great reusable option.
 You can also use a decorating applicator as long as you can fit an open star tip on it!

-- What’s the best cinnamon-sugar combination for churros?
 Generally 1/2 cup of sugar is enough to roll a churro recipe that uses about 1 cup of flour.
 Tasters generally seemed to like a ratio of 1/2 cup sugar to 1-1.5 teaspoons of cinnamon.